ssvlabs/ssv/docs/specs/NETWORKING.md

 **Bootnode**

-A peer that have a public, static ENR to enable new peers to join the network.
+A peer that has a public, static ENR to enable new peers to join the network.
 For the sake of flexibility, bootnode/s ENR values are configurable and can be changed on demand by operators. \
 Bootnode doesn't start a libp2p host for TCP communication, its role ends once a new peer finds existing peers in the network.